CruisesGood preparation helps travellers planning a cruise have a safe and healthy trip

 Sun, changing environments and extreme temperatures

 High factor sunscreen (SPF 30 or above with a 4 or 5 star UVA rating) is also recommended.
-Limiting sun exposure and regularly applying a broad spectrum, high protection sunscreen helps protect against skin damage, with the associated risk of skin cancer.
-Further information is available here.
+Limiting sun exposure and regularly applying a broad spectrum, high protection sunscreen helps protect against skin damage, with the associated risk of skin cancer: see further information here.

 Passengers should report any symptoms or illnesses, especially diarrhoea and vomiting, promptly to the ship’s medical team and crew.

-Cruise passengers should be reminded that if they have been prescribed antimalarial tablets, they must complete the course at home, even if they feel well.
+Cruise passengers should be reminded that if they have been prescribed antimalarial tablets, they must complete the course at home, even if they are well.

 Returned cruise passengers with any symptoms, including a lasting cough, fever, flu-like illness, or persistent diarrhoea, must get medical advice, remembering to inform their doctor that they travelled on a cruise.
-If they have visited malaria risk areas the possibility of malaria must be considered, and, an urgent malaria test must be arranged.
-This is important even if they have completed an antimalarial course and have been home for a while.
+If they have visited malaria risk areas the possibility of malaria must be considered and, an urgent malaria blood test must be arranged.
+This is important even if the traveller completed an antimalarial course and has been home for some time.

 - Cancer Research: Ways to enjoy the sun safely

-- Foreign and Commonwealth Office: Foreign travel advice
+- Foreign, Commonwealth & Development Office: Foreign travel advice

 - Malaria in brief

-- NHS Choices: Can I take my medicine abroad
+- NHS: Can I take my medicine abroad

 - Older travellers